beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/settings.md

 ## Overview

-Open `Settings` in Begin to view and modify your app's settings and resources, and eject or delete your app.
+Open `Settings` in Begin to view and modify your app's settings and resources, download your data, and eject or delete your app.

 ## App name